lc8631058/Image_Classification_with_Multiple_Classes_using_CNN/README.md

 ---
 ### Writeup / README

+This project is accomplished using a [ipyng](https://github.com/lc8631058/Image_Classification_with_Multiple_Classes_using_CNN/blob/master/dlnd_image_classification.ipynb) file, in order to visualize the details.

+### 1. Data Set Summary & Exploration
 The CIFAR-10 dataset consists of 60000 32x32 colour images in 10 classes, with 6000 images per class.
 There are 50000 training images and 10000 test images.
 Here is some simple samples from this dataset:

 ![alt text][image1]

-You're reading it! and here is a link to my [project code](https://github.com/lc8631058/SDCND/blob/master/P2-Traffic-Sign-Classifier/Traffic_Sign_Classifier.ipynb)

-### Data Set Summary & Exploration

-I used the pandas library to calculate summary statistics of the traffic signs data set:
+I used the pandas library to calculate summary statistics of the CIFAR-10 data set:

 * The size of training set is ?
 ```python